 • Sign up for LSAC's Credential Assembly Service (CAS) and submit transcripts (see here for more about CAS).

 • Refine the list of law schools in which you are interested once you have your LSAT score.

-• If you did not do as well as you liked on the LSAT in June, consider retaking the exam in September/October.
+• If you did not do as well as you liked on the LSAT in the summer, consider retaking the exam in September/October.

 • Line up your letters of recommendation well in advance of submitting your application.